$t$-Structures for Relative $\mathcal{D}$-Modules and $t$-Exactness of the de Rham Functor: -structures on

-In \cite[3.4]{MFCS1} the authors introduce the notion of {\emph{holonomic}} $\DXS$-module (whose characteristic variety is contained $\Lambda\times S$ for some closed conic Lagrangian complex analytic subset $\Lambda$ of $T^\ast X$) and they proved that the dual of a holonomic $\DXS$-module is an object in $\rD^\rb_{\hol}(\shd_{X\times S/S})$ (\cite[Corollary 3.6]{MFCS1}).
-Hence the previous duality restricts into a duality in $\rD^\rb_{\hol}(\shd_{X\times S/S})$ (the bounded derived category of left $\shd_{X\times S/S}$-modules with holonomic cohomologies), but despite the absolute case it is no longer true that the dual of a holonomic $\DXS$-module is a holonomic $\DXS$-module.
+(with $n=d_X$) where $\Omega_{X\times S/S}$ denotes the sheaf of relative differential forms of maximal degree, hence $\shm\stackrel{\cong}\to \bD\bD\shm$ (since, as explained in \cite[Proposition 3.2]{MFCS1}, any coherent $\DXS$-module locally admits a free resolution of length at most $2n+\ell$ with $\ell=d_S$, see also \cite{JEB}).
+In \cite[3.4]{MFCS1} the authors proved that the dual of a holonomic $\DXS$-module is an object in $\rD^\rb_{\hol}(\shd_{X\times S/S})$ (the bounded derived category of left $\shd_{X\times S/S}$-modules with holonomic cohomologies; \cite[Corollary 3.6]{MFCS1}).
+Hence the previous duality restricts into a duality in $\rD^\rb_{\hol}(\shd_{X\times S/S})$, but despite the absolute case it is no longer true that the dual of a holonomic $\DXS$-module is a holonomic $\DXS$-module.

 Due to the previous considerations, we can endow the triangulated category $\rD^\rb_{\hol}(\shd_{X\times S/S})$ with two $t$-structures $P$ and $\Pi$: we denote by $P$ the natural $t$-structure and by $\Pi$ its dual $t$-structure with respect to the functor $\bD$.
 Thus, by definition, complexes in ${}^{P}\rD_{\hol}^{\leq 0}(\shd_{X\times S/S})$ (respectively ${}^{P}\rD_{\hol}^{\geq 0}(\shd_{X\times S/S})$) are isomorphic in $\rD^\rb_{\hol}(\shd_{X\times S/S})$ to complexes of $\shd_{X\times S/S}$-modules which have zero entries in positive (respectively negative) degrees and holonomic cohomologies.
 The dual $t$-structure $\Pi$ is by definition: